 - Resource management is not a technical issue that can be tackled by conventional forestry or land-use planning methodologies, despite the conservation NGO's attempts to regularize it.
-It must be portrayed as a question of power, relationships, and money, resulting in various forms of social and environmental injustice; - Power struggles often involve forest-dependent Bunong rural communities pitted against companies colluding with the central government and foreign investors; - Indigenous communities and activists opposing land grabs and deforestation face intimidation, arrests, and pressure.
-The conservation NGO keeps silent on that issue, arguing "they cannot interfere in criminal cases"; - Neither investors nor the wealthy owner recognized as a land grabber has ever been trialled, even openly denounced by the conservation NGO.
+It must be portrayed as a question of power, relationships, and money, resulting in various forms of social and environmental injustice; - Power struggles often involve forest-dependent Bunong rural communities pitted against companies colluding with the central government and foreign investors; - Indigenous communities and activists opposing land grabs and deforestation face intimidation, arrests, and pressure (as it has been observed within the Bunong community, some women were, and are still, forced to appear regularly in court because they 'dare' to challenge the authorities; elsewhere, villagers are trying in vain to prevent outsiders from illegally cutting trees in their territories).
+The conservation NGO keeps silent on that issue, arguing "they cannot interfere in criminal cases";

+• Neither investors nor the wealthy owners recognized as land grabbers have ever been put on trial, even when openly denounced by the conservation NGO.